HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 │   ├── places_fetch              # contains the logic for fetching places from google places api to give to the processor for it to forward it to flask
 │   ├── places_processing.js      # this is where all the inputs are received and where we get the places send it to flask get its response and returns the result to the page
-│   ├── post_users.js             # contains the logic for posting user data to the spring boot backend │   └── user_location.js          # This is where we get the user's initial location from ipapi api.
+│   ├── post_users.js             # contains the logic for posting user data to the spring boot backend │   └── user_location.js          # This is where we get the user's initial location from  the api request in pages.
+├── pages/api                     # main application api endpoints (basically the server files that make api requests for us so we dont have too do it in the frondend, avoids CORS issues)
-├── assets/                       # contains all the static assets like images etc ├── flask-placefinder-backend/    # contains the python backend code for processing user input and generating recommendations │   ├── jupyter_tests/            # contains the jupyter notebooks for testing the python backend along with some test data
+│   ├── fetchPlaces.js            # contains the api endpoint for fetching places from google places api │   └── user_location.js          # contains the api endpoint for getting the user's initial location from ipapi ├── assets/                       # contains all the static assets like images etc ├── flask-placefinder-backend/    # contains the python backend code for processing user input and generating recommendations │   ├── jupyter_tests/            # contains the jupyter notebooks for testing the python backend along with some test data